Romb38/autoCemantix/README.md

   </a>
 </p>

 This project aims to automatically solve the [Cemantix puzzle](https://cemantix.certitudes.org/) as quickly and efficiently as possible.
+The method is described in [documentation](https://romb38.github.io/autoCemantix/)

 ## 📂 Fetching project